geekytime/node-poweredup/README.md

 poweredUP.on("discover", async (hub) => { // Wait to discover a Hub
     console.log(`Discovered ${hub.name}!`);
-    await hub.connect(); // Connect to the Hub const motorA = await hub.waitForDeviceAtPort("A"); // Make sure a motor is plugged into port A const motorB = await hub.waitForDeviceAtPort("B"); // Make sure a motor is plugged into port B console.log("Connected");
+    await hub.connect(); // Connect to the Hub const motorA = await hub.waitForDeviceByPortName("A"); // Make sure a motor is plugged into port A const motorB = await hub.waitForDeviceByPortName("B"); // Make sure a motor is plugged into port B console.log("Connected");

     console.log("Running motor B at speed 50");